ARM-software/avhclient/README.rst

 AWS Account info
 ****************
-In order to avhclient is needed to expose some AWS resources for the tools.
+In order for avhclient to create or access an AVH instance following parameters need to be defined in the execution environment of avhclient:

-* For a **new AVH instance**:
+* When creating and running a **new AVH instance**:
     Mandatory info::

         export AWS_IAM_PROFILE='YOUR_IAM_PROFILE'